Jefferson Smith (politician)

-Jefferson Smith (born June 29, 1973) is a former radio personality, and former politician in the U.S. state of Oregon.
-He is a member of the Democratic Party of Oregon, founder of the Bus Project, and served in the Oregon House of Representatives, representing District 47 in east Portland, from 2009 to 2012.
+Jefferson Smith (born June 29, 1973) is an American former radio personality and politician who served in the Oregon House of Representatives, representing District 47 in east Portland, from 2009 to 2012.
 He was one of two candidates for Mayor of Portland in 2012 to advance beyond the primary election, but lost to Charlie Hales in the November general election.
+He also founded Bus Project.

 He served in the 2010 and 2012 legislative sessions, but to facilitate his run for mayor, he did not run for reelection to the House and he vacated his seat after serving four years.

-Early life and career
+Early life and education

 Smith was born in Portland in 1973 to attorney and former Umatilla County district attorney R. P. Joe Smith and family therapist Suzanne Peck.
 He was named for U.S. President Thomas Jefferson.
 He is a great-great-great grandnephew of Joseph Smith, founder of Mormonism.
 His parents split before his second birthday, and he moved with his mother to South Pasadena, California.
 He returned to Portland during his seventh-grade year, and later became class president at Grant High School.
 His mother died of breast cancer when Smith was a teenager.

 Smith earned a bachelor's degree in political science from the University of Oregon, where he was a member of the Beta Theta Pi fraternity.
 At his father's insistence, he took a year off during college, serving as a youth counselor in Lane County and then running youth sports programs in Washington, D.C.
+In 1993, while attending the University of Oregon, Smith was cited for a misdemeanor assault at a fraternity party but the charge was later dropped following a diversion agreement that included covering the victim's medical expenses and community service.
+The incident involved a dispute where Smith admitted to reacting physically after his advances were rebuffed.
+Despite initial discrepancies in accounts between Smith, the victim, and police reports, Smith acknowledged the altercation's seriousness and its implications on his public image, particularly when attempting to reconcile with the victim prior to media involvement.

 Smith went on to earn a J.D. degree from Harvard Law School, where he finished in the top five percent in his class.

+Career

+Early career

+Smith began his professional career as a member of the Oregon Club during his time at Harvard University.
 Following law school, Smith took a job at the New York City law firm Wachtell, Lipton, Rosen & Katz.
 His second day on the job, he was asked to take a case defending tobacco companies.
 He declined, and returned to Oregon.
 He briefly worked for Stoel Rives, but became motivated to establish an organization dedicated to engaging young people with progressive politics.
-He soon left the law firm, founding the Bus Project in 2001.
-In 2003, he formed a brief partnership with Jason Skelton, forming the law firm of Smith & Skelton LLP.
+He soon left the law firm, founding the Bus Project in 2001, an organization focuses on empowering young people to participate in the democratic process.
+Bus Project is now known as NextUp.

+In 2003, Smith formed a brief partnership with Jason Skelton, forming the law firm of Smith & Skelton LLP.